AtishaRibeiro/lagartixa/posts/globe/text.md

 * Be able to give countries different colours
 * No satellite imagery

+Due to the USSR being so big, it is near impossible to have no visual distortion on a 2D map; think of the Mercator projection that has huge distortions towards the poles.
+The alternative is thus to just stay in the world of 3D.

-The simplest way one might achieve this is by drawing the country borders to some texture, and wrapping that texture around a 3d mesh.
+The simplest way one might achieve this is by drawing the country borders to some texture, and wrapping that texture around a 3D mesh.
-It turns out that projecting a 2d object (our texture) onto a sphere or vice versa is not possible without having some distortion somewhere, which violates our "no distortion" rule.
+In that case we will be dealing with distortions again due to the translation from 2D <-> 3D.
 Additionally, since a texture has a finite resolution, zooming into far means you start seeing the pixels which violates our "looks nice when zoomed in" rule.

 Although I can't think of any concrete examples, I have seen nice globe animations that undoubtedly use some kind of software made specifically for this purpose.
-But I don't know what they are, and I have no idea how they work on a technicaly level.
+But I don't know what they are, and I have no idea how they work on a technical level.
 What to do in that case except come up with your own crazy convoluted solution?

-The approach I decided to go with was to turn the globe and all of the countries on it into separate 3d meshes.
+The approach I decided to go with was to turn the globe and all of the countries on it into separate 3D meshes.
 It became a small obsessions during the 2 months that I worked on this, to the point that I don't care if there are better methods.

 ## Getting the data

-All country data was obtained from [Natural Earth](https://www.naturalearthdata.com/) which provides tons of geography data.
+All country data was obtained from [Natural Earth](https://www.naturalearthdata.com/) which provides tons of geographical data.
 This includes the country and region borders that we need.

 The data comes in the form of [.shp files](https://en.wikipedia.org/wiki/Shapefile), which we can interpet using `geopandas`.